petra-magang-ptik/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 ### To get started, fork the repo, then

 -   (Recommended) Launch GitHub Codespaces
 -   (Alternatively) Clone the repo to your local device and use it with Docker Desktop
 -   (Alternatively) Open the Notebook with your preferred Notebook runtime environment.

 ### Next, configure your environment variables

-- Copy the `.env.copy` file in repo root to `.env` and fill in the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_DEPLOYMENT` values.
+-   Copy the `.env.copy` file in repo root to `.env` and fill in the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` and `CHAT_COMPLETION_MODEL` values.
 Come back to [Learning Sandbox section](./04-prompt-engineering-fundamentals#learning-sandbox) to learn how.

 ### Next, open the Jupyter Notebook

 -   Select the runtime kernel.
 If using options 1 or 2, simply select the default Python 3.10.x kernel provided by the dev container.

 You're all set to run the exercises.
 Note that there are no _right and wrong_ answers here - just exploring options by trial-and-error and building intuition for what works for a given model and application domain.